warblo001/Micro-Reddit/README.md

 # Micro-Reddit

-This project is part from Microverse program, designed to learn the basics of Ruby on Rails creating a Micro-Reddit app where you can create Users, Posts and comments.
+This project is part of Microverse program, designed to learn the basics of Ruby on Rails creating a Micro-Reddit app where you can create Users, Posts, and comments.

 ## This project has the following features:

 - Users Table to create and store users in the database.

-- Posts Table to create posts which be linked to User's Table.
+- Posts Table to create posts that be linked to User's Table.

 - Comment's Table to create comments for posts.